 Cut a strip from the middle of each heart so there's a silver stripe down the middle, pour a thin layer of clear resin and position one red and one blue piece in each heart.
 Let that set up, then drill for your findings.

 Resin Color Film on glitter really shines in the sun!

 Click the image above to watch our new video featuring the little-windows.com Paper Punches, metallic acrylic paints and the Silicone Doming Tray.
 Here are some of the featured projects, just look how Brilliant Resin over the paints makes them glow.

 Here's another idea, I'm always looking for unique hair clips to hold my mop out of my face.
 This one used the bendy resin technique, then I attached a metal hair clip using E6000 for flexibility.

 Making multiples for events, swaps or sports swag is easy with this technique.
 My brother needed lots and lots of pendants to gift at Burning Man, so my daughter and I cast these for him.
 SCROLL DOWN FOR A QUICK HOW-TO VIDEO

 We used our Large Circle Molds, poured in less than 1/4" of resin, sprinkled in some Dichro-ISH Film bits and some Resin Color Film bits.
 The words were printed on our Clear Color Film and laid on top of the resin.
+If you have time, Dome Up these pieces.
 Then we drilled, added a jump ring and a silk cord, and you can feel the love.
 Hope they don't blind people in the desert sun!